 Unlike a natural forest, our woodlot had only one layer – the canopy (photo right).
 When the FWG project began, the first priority was to stop mowing the grass under the trees.
 Leaves were collected each fall and spread through the woodlot to try to build up a thick layer of organic nutrients (see Tomlinson plan below).

 Tomlinson Plan for the FWG, 1990

 For several years, the ground under this small wooded area has been raked clear of fallen leaves and twigs to encourage the growth of grass.
-This maintenance system needs to be reverserd if the wood is to be returned to a natural state.
-Normally it would take many years to recreate a woodland soil, but this process could be speeded up by spreading a thick layer of fallen leaves over the site annually until a deep leaf soil is formed.
+This maintenance system needs to be reversed if the wood is to be returned to a natural state.
+Normally it would take many years to recreate a woodland soil, but this process could be sped up by spreading a thick layer of fallen leaves over the site annually until a deep leaf soil is formed.

 - Spread 12-18 inch layer of wet leaves under trees.